Namibia specialist Alex

 Combine a safari with other Namibia highlights

 One of the things I like best about Namibia is that, unlike some destinations in Africa, there’s far more to it than just safaris.
-Learn about the indigenous Himba culture by visiting a traditional village in Damaraland, kayak with seals off the coast of Swakopmund and see ancient petroglyphs (rock art) engraved by San bushmen thousands of years ago in southern Damaraland.
+Learn about the indigenous Himba culture by visiting a traditional village in Damaraland, kayak with seals off the coast of Swakopmund and see ancient petroglyphs (rock art) engraved by the San people thousands of years ago in southern Damaraland.

 There’s also Fish River Canyon in the south of Namibia.
 This is the second largest river canyon in the world at 160 km (100 miles) long, 27 km (17 miles) wide and up to 550 m (1,804 ft) deep.
 Standing on the canyon’s rim, you can look out over the arid brown rock, which drops almost vertically down to the river curling far below.
 I recommend spending a few days exploring the hiking trails that lead down into the abyss.